pulumi/pulumi/docs/language2.md

 In this example, elements may be accessed using the `awshelpers` and `helpers` prefixes, respectively.

+TODO: consider adding a shortcut for importing many things at once.
+E.g.
+        import aws/*
+    There's a question of whether we'd still want to refer to types by module name, e.g. `ec2.Instance` versus just `Instance`.
+This impacts naming guidelines.
+Best to optimize for "cut and paste," however.

 For information on how imports are resolved, please see [the dependencies document](deps.md).

+#### Exports

+To export a top-level type from a module, capitalize it.
+This applies to types, functions, and constants.

+    service foo {} // private, not exported service Bar {} // public, available to consumers

 ### Types